 Is Smoked Salmon Healthy?

-In the past we have received questions asking “Is smoked salmon healthy?”
+Many readers here at Clean Cuisine ask “Is smoked salmon healthy?”
 This is a good question because if you are familiar with how delicate omega-3 fats are you might think that high-heat smoking would potentially destroy the omega-3 fats, or worse, cause them to oxidize, which would promote free radical damage in your body.
 But this is not the case…

 Wild “Hot-Smoked” Salmon is Actually the Healthiest Choice